eehitray/engg1340-pokemon/README.md

 2. The Pokémon begin at level 1.
 It is level that determines the base damage of the moves (attacks) the pokémon possesses.
 The player battles other pokémon and trainers to gain experience points and level up his own pokémon, so that they become stonger.
 3. As you progress through the map, the level of difficulty increases with stronger pokémon appearing.
 Within the map you will encounter grass areas where you will have battles with random wild pokémon and also encounter other trainers.
 4. In the battle system :
-	- The player sees his Pokémon and their respective moves, HP (health points), type & level, as well his opponent's pokemon and their HP, type & level.
+	- The player sees his Pokémon and their respective moves, HP (health points), type & level, as well his opponent's pokémon and their HP, type & level.
 	- The player has his current Pokémon selected and he can then choose a move to execute.
 	- The effectiveness of the move depends on your Pokémon's level, type and the type of Pokémon being battled.
 E.g.: Fire types are stronger than Grass types.
 	- The probability of the move hitting decreases as the strength of the move increases.